edibotopic/disperse/README.md

 ## Limitations

 This app is not a full implementation of the ideas presented in the DSF literature.
-Some authors have suggested how quantitative data can be included in the formula.
+Some authors have suggested how quantitative data can be included in the formulas.
 However, my view is that the primary novelty of DSF is as a *qualitative tool* that can generate *possible structures*.

 This implementation (and any future versions) will focus on these aspects of DSF.